MarshallAsch/ns3-action/README.md

 ## Motivation

-The NS3 network simulation platfom is an interesting codebase that is different from most other library projects, where instead of including the simulator as a project dependancy the simulation code needs to be written _inside_ of the simulator code.
+The NS3 network simulation platform is an interesting codebase that is different from most other library projects, where instead of including the simulator as a project dependency the simulation code needs to be written _inside_ of the simulator code.
 This presents some challenges with doing CI/CD testing on the simulation code that is being written because you can not check to make sure that the code compiles without also compiling the entire simulator as well.
-This is an extreamly time consuming proccess (the github action to build this container takes about 23 minutes to run), that is no good for a simple "does this compile check", hence this project.
+This is an extremely time consuming process (the github action to build this container takes about 23 minutes to run), that is no good for a simple "does this compile check", hence this project.

 ## Building

 This repository is not meant to be built or used on its own, however it can be built manually.
-The only dependancy needed to build this is docker, and more than 2 GB of ram, I think 4GB might be needed or it will crash part way through.
+The only dependency needed to build this is docker, and more than 2 GB of ram, I think 4GB might be needed or it will crash part way through.

 ```bash